-Due to the competitive nature of SEO, you – as marketer – will find yourself using different link building strategies to outrank your competitors.
-Some tactics are highly acceptable and even add value to your site, while others are outright spammy and only does harm to your site in the long run.
+Due to the competitive nature of SEO, you may find yourself using different link building strategies to outrank your competitors.
+Some tactics are highly acceptable and even add value to your site, while others are outright spammy and only do harm to your site in the long run.

 However, there are tactics that lie in the middle – not bad enough to get your site penalized, but not good enough to be used without reservations.
 One of these tactics is tiered link building.

 In this post, you will learn everything you need to know about this SEO strategy and how you can implement it on your site correctly.

 Tiered link building refers to the process of creating levels of links pointing to each other down to your money page.
 The goal is to increase the strength of the links pointing to your site by building backlinks to those links.

 Below is a visual representation of tiered link building:

 First, you need to create first-tier links or tier 1.
 The perfect first-tier link type you can get is via a guest post, where you submit content to other sites that include a dofollow link to your website in the content’s body or author byline.